 Presenting your research at conferences, participating in research networks and being active in your professional societies will raise the visibility of your research amongst your intrinsic audience.

 To raise the visibility of your research to your external audience, use traditional and social media.
 Multi-media options e.g. videos and apps are particularly effective.

-The Showcase my research image below displays many tools you can use to raise the visibility of your research.
+The Showcase my research image to the right displays many tools you can use to raise the visibility of your research.